-Major public initiatives like the recurrent World Food Summit - Better Food for More People bring together politicians, decision-makers, chefs and CEOs from all over the world.
-Here, they use gastronomy to support the agenda for global sustainable development.
-The Danish government's Gastro 2025 plan has a similar objective to strengthen Danish gastronomy through sustainable efforts, for example by reducing food waste.
+Major public initiatives, such as the recurrent World Food Summit - Better Food for More People, brought together politicians, decision-makers, chefs, and CEOs from all over the world.
+Here, gastronomy was used to support the agenda for global sustainable development.
+The Danish government's Gastro 2025 plan had a similar objective to strengthen Danish gastronomy through sustainable efforts, for example by reducing food waste.
 Another recurring discussion forum is the MAD community, where figures from the cooking world meet to discuss sustainable change in restaurants, in communities, and across the world.